lunarc/lunarc_docs/docs/MATLAB.md

 # MATLAB
-SNIC provides a nationwide set of licenses for MATLAB and the MATLAB Distributed Computing Server (MDCS).
-There are 500 licenses in total available from the six SNIC centra.
+SNIC provides a nationwide set of licenses for the MATLAB Distributed Computing Server (MDCS).
+There are 500 MDCS licenses in total available for the six SNIC centra.
+At each respective SNIC centra the hosting university MATLAB licenses and toolboxes are available for use.

 The MATLAB versions available at Lunarc are: